chentsulin/awesome-graphql/README.md

 * [Graphcool](https://www.graph.cool/) - Your own GraphQL backend in under 5 minutes.
 Works with every GraphQL client such as Relay and Apollo.
 * [FakeQL](https://fakeql.com/) - GraphQL API mocking as a service ... because GraphQL API mocking should be easy!
 * [Moesif API Analytics](https://www.moesif.com/features/graphql-analytics) - A GraphQL analaytics and monitoring service to find functional and performance issues.
+* [space-cloud](https://github.com/spaceuptech/space-cloud) - A Kubernetes based serverless platform that provides instant, realtime APIs on any database, with event triggers and unified APIs for your custom business logic.

 <a name="example" />